MazamaScience/MazamaSpatialPlots/README.md

 ## Background

-Maps colored by state and county "chloropleth maps" are among the most common data graphics and are used to convey everything from vote totals to economic and health statistics.
-Well designed maps involve a careful choice of map projections and colors for both the state/county fill and the boundary lines.
+Maps colored by state and county (aka "chloropleth maps") are among the most common data graphics and are used to convey everything from vote totals to economic and health statistics.
+Well designed maps involve a careful choice of map projections and colors for both the state/county fill and boundary lines.
 Unfortunately, creating beautiful maps in R is still somewhat involved.

-The **MazamaSpatialPlots** package provides plotting functionality to make it as easy as possible to produce beautiful US state- and county-level maps.
+The **MazamaSpatialPlots** package provides plotting functionality to make it as easy as possible to produce beautiful US state and county level maps.
 It builds on the excellent **tmap** package and harnesses datasaets from the **MazamaSpatialUtils** package.
 High-level plotting functions make it easy for users to create beautiful chloropleth maps.
-The underlying code uses **ggplot2** so users familiar with **ggplot2** can easily enhance the returned plot objects to create custom plots.
+The underlying code uses **ggplot2** so users familiar with **ggplot2** can easily enhance the returned plot objects to create highly customized plots.

 ----